Data-Visualization-Analytics/image_processing/README.md

 2> Clone the git repo <br />

+#If you want to run and check it in local machine
 3> Check if ./downlads and ./images folder are there if not create them <br />

 4> ```docker build -t pipeline-new``` <br />